MetaMask/metamask-mobile/README.md

 For more details, see [this page](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/webviews).

-- You should be able to inspect the mobile app using the console in the React Native Debugger tab
+- You should be able to inspect the mobile app using the console in the React Native Debugger in Chrome
 - To debug a website (dapp) in the browser:
   - Navigate to the website in the app's browser
   - Go to chrome://inspect